Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 Which Countries Can NT Residents Adopt From?

 Australia maintains intercountry adoption programs with a small number of partner countries.
-The active programs accessible to NT residents include Thailand, Colombia, South Korea, India, and Taiwan, though program availability changes and some countries pause or close their programs without warning.
-You must adopt through an approved bilateral program — private or independent adoptions from non-program countries are not permitted.
+The limited partner-program list changes, and programs may pause or close.
+Confirm which programs are currently open and available to NT residents with DCF.
+You must adopt through an approved program — private or independent adoptions from non-program countries are not permitted.

 Each partner country sets its own eligibility requirements on top of NT law.
 Some require applicants to be within a specific age range relative to the child.
 Others restrict eligibility to married couples, ruling out single applicants regardless of the NT's limited allowance for single-person adoption.
 Before you invest time in the NT assessment, it is worth confirming which programs are open and which you qualify for under the overseas country's rules.